hotBobo/IT-Class-2024/README.md

 #### Flower.py is a Python program that uses Object Oriented Programming to create a Flower class and print text using its attributes and methods.
 ## Filename: NetworkDesign.jpeg
 #### NetworkDesign.jpeg uses the infrastructure topology to connect various devices in a network.
 I chose the infrastructure topology because it is one of the most common topologies used and has both wired and wireless functionality.
+## Filename: SQLQuery.png
+#### SQLQuery.png sorts through a database to find products under $100 and sorts them by price.